cnordenlow/text-mining-fomc/README.md

 To run this project, cloone it and install it locally.
 It´s takes aprox 20 minutes to run due to sleep-function of 3 to 7 seconds between each parsed Statement and Minutes.

+In the beginning of both Python scripts there it is a possibility to write in the number of statements and minutes to parse.
+I would recommend to change it to 5 when trying.

+#### Packages needed
+**Python**
+import urllib.request, urllib.parse, urllib.error
+from bs4 import BeautifulSoup
+import nltk
+from nltk import sent_tokenize from nltk import word_tokenize from nltk.probability import FreqDist from nltk.stem import WordNetLemmatizer from nltk.tokenize.treebank import TreebankWordDetokenizer import re import pandas as pd import time import random

+**R**
+install.packages("rmarkdown")
+library(tidyverse)
+library(slider)
+library(lubridate)
+library(ggrepel)
+library("rstudioapi")
+library(reticulate)